FCrSTATS/optaproforum19/README.md

 ###### 17 Dec
 Good motivation having received some good feedback from Marek on the overall concept

+###### 21 Dec
+Trying to get the EC2 instance connected with my S3 storage in order to copy all of the image data across to the instance for processing.
+Solution is mainly this -> https://optimalbi.com/blog/2016/07/12/aws-tips-and-tricks-moving-files-from-s3-to-ec2-instance/

 ### Reference

 ###### Auto-Encoder